—————AM Portables Mega Shootout – 2017 Update—————

 ***Sony ICF-6500 – The 6500 never got many positive reviews when it was released, perhaps due to its rather unexceptional SW performance.
 However it does better on AM than SW, bringing in weak signals almost as well as the highly-regarded 2010 and it sounds better too.
 The 6500 is also a fun radio with analog, slide rule tuning and a rotating band selector drum like the transistorized Trans-0ceanics and Sony CRF-5100 (although this radio is not in their overall class) plus a digital readout and analog signal meter, which is cool but unfortunately, over-reads.
 It also features two-speed tuning and is just a pleasant radio to use.
 Somewhat of a sleeper, this is one of Sony’s better AM performers.

 ***GE SR III – The last of the Superadios, the SR III is both liked and disliked depending on who you talk to.
 The reality is that it has strengths and weaknesses compared with the earlier SR I (more correctly the SR…it was not called the SR I) and SR II models.
 Weaknesses: Mechanical quality was obviously reduced – the SR III feels very “plasticy” compared with the much heavier SR I and II, and the three-gang air variable tuning capacitor of the earlier models was replaced with a varactor tuner which compromises ultimate performance.
-The slide rule tuning dial is harder to see and generally less well calibrated and the controls feel a bit flimsy.
-The main problem is it has s higher noise floor than the higher-rated radios…weaker signals are heard with a bit more hiss in the background.
+The slide rule tuning dial is harder to see and generally less well calibrated and the controls feel flimsy.
+The main problem is it has s higher AM noise floor than the higher-rated radios…weaker signals are heard with a bit more hiss in the background.
 But overall AM reception is still very credible.
 On the positive side the SR III represented a heck of a lot of radio for the cost and is a decent performer overall.
 The radio sounds amazing in some ways…comparing it with the older SR’s the SR III has obviously wider frequency response…it sounds very full and robust on AM…lots of fun to listen to.
 It achieves that wide response through a bit of judicious tonal shaping which has one drawback of limiting the maximum clean volume the radio can put out.
 It sounds full and lush at reasonable levels but don’t push it or it will distort unless you reduce the bass a bit.
-It also has a once-common but now very unique feature…a Wideband AM mode that allows strong local AM signals to sound like FM.
+It also has a once-common but now very unique feature…a super wide Wideband AM mode that allows strong local AM signals to sound like FM…but for weaker signals he Narrow Bandwidth setting is more “Normal”.
 If you’ve never heard an SR III you’re in for a treat.
-One caveat: A big problem affected the SR III for approximately the last two years of its production – evidently the varactor tuning pot was changed to a new one which causes very erratic, almost unusable tuning action.
+One caveat: A big problem affected the SR III for approximately the last two years of its production – the varactor tuning pot was changed to a new one which causes very erratic, almost unusable tuning action.
 This problem affects many, but not all of the last of the units which still carried the GE name and many of those carrying the RCA name.
 The problem is that it is almost impossible to get the radio to tune to some stations, especially near the upper end of the band.
 The only solution is to replace that pot with a better one but evidently no exact match has yet been found so only enterprising souls who are able to modify things can install them, so buy any late-manufactured SR III, either a GE or an RCA, with this potential problem in mind.
 This is one case where finding an older unit may be more desirable.

 ***Sony CRF-5100 – Sony’s answer to the later Zenith Trans-oceanics, the CRF-5100 was one of Sony’s “Super Sensitive” series of top of the line radios in the mid 70s and features extremely sensitive SW and very good AM sensitivity and selectivity.
 This is a beautiful radio one can’t help but enjoy using.
-Not as quiet as the Four and Five star radios above it is nevertheless able to make very weak signals intelligible and better signals pleasant to listen to.
+Not quite as noise-free as the Four and Five star radios above it is nevertheless able to make very weak signals intelligible and better signals pleasant to listen to.
 A solid all-around performer and the cool LED signal/tuning indicator located right in the dial pointer, in addition to an analog tuning meter are nice, singularly Sony touches.
-The SW bands do suffer from some images which can be annoying but SW sensitivity is very high.
-FM is typical of the era…quite sensitive but less selective than today’s DSP portables Read The Restoration Article:
+The SW bands do suffer from some images which can be annoying but SW whip sensitivity is very high.
+FM is typical of the era…quite sensitive but less selective than today’s DSP portables.
+Read The Restoration Article:

 *** Zenith Royal 7000 Trans-oceanic – The last of the original concept, bandspread-equipped Trans-Oceanics, the Royal 7000 is a beauty.
 It is a very small notch below the CRF-5100 on AM, although with two bandwidths the Zenith offers the option of greater selectivity when needed.
 It has slightly less crisp audio than the Sony so very weak signals are not as easily intelligible, and noise is sometimes just a bit higher on weak to medium strength signals.
 And although both radios are of overall high quality the Zeniths in general are far easier to service.
 (On SW the Zenith is not quite as sensitive as the Sony but is free of the images which plague the Sony…the Zenith also handles an external SW antenna much better than the Sony).
 Average FM typical of the era…good sensitivity but only average selectivity, Read The Restoration Article: